 The Education Department is responsible for overseeing the delivery of educational programs to all our students.
 We support quality instruction by providing current learning opportunities for our teachers.

 We have many research and support opportunities for our teachers including Inquiry Project teams (where teachers choose a topic and research more about curriculum and learning), mentorship (where one teacher mentors another) and our Instructional Leadership Team (provides ongoing support to teachers in curriculum areas of Literacy, Writing, Numeracy, Differentiated Instruction, Education Technology and Assessment).

-In addition, we provide direct programs and supports to our students with programs such as Literacy Intervention, Numeracy Helping Teachers, Gifted Instruction, Education Outreach, Trades Training, etc.
+In addition, we provide direct programs and supports to our students with programs such as Literacy Support, Numeracy Helping Teachers, Gifted Instruction, Education Outreach, Trades Training, etc.

 We also have a number of teams and committees (see below) that are constantly striving to improve our programs and the delivery of a high quality education to our students.

-These include the Instructional Learning Team, 83learns, Reporting and Assessment Team, Numeracy Committee, Library Learning Commons Committee, French Advisory Committee, Outdoor Learning Team, Curriculum Implementation Team, Inquiry Projects and Teacher Mentorship.
+These include 83learns, Reporting and Assessment Team, Numeracy Committee, Library Learning Commons Committee, French Advisory Committee, Outdoor Learning Team, Curriculum Implementation Team, Inquiry Projects and Teacher Mentorship.
 We also support the Music Department and the District Resource Centre.

 We work closely and in partnership with other departments such as Indigenous Education and the Technology Department to co-plan and deliver services.